Bahay na bato: Etymology

-Though the Filipino term bahay na bato means "house of stone", these houses are not fully made up of stone; some are dominated more by wooden materials, while some more modern ones use concrete materials, in contrast to the organic materials that make up the bahay kubo.
-The name was applied to the architecture over generations.
+Though the Filipino term bahay na bato means "house of stone", these houses are not entirely made up of stone; some are dominated by wooden materials, while some more modern ones use concrete, in contrast to the organic materials that make up the bahay kubo.
+The name bahay na bato was applied to the architecture over generations.

+Bahay na bato were also referred to as arquitectura mestiza ("mixed architecture") by the Jesuit priest Ignacio Alzina in 1668 due to it being composed of both wood and stone.